The Story of being Play-responsive

 Within the Original Learning Approach my role as a play-responsive educator is to ensure that children can access wonder, curiosity, joy, knowledge, imagination, interaction, risk, time, reflection and listening - in the play and the learning.
 I would also like to add trust and agency here, despite them being included with joy (it is hard to feel joy of you lack trust in the teachers, children and the space) and agency is found within curiosity, risk, interaction and listening.
 But I felt there was a need to highlight them a little extra.
 Many of these words are easier to incorporate in play than they are a curriculum based education, of course we should always be thinking about how to make learning filled with wonder, how to provide enough time, the use of imagination etc.

-If we bring these words into our pedagogy we can make learning more play-filled, and at times some children might consider it play - the choose to do it, they enjoy doing it and find flow in the process of doing te learning.
+If we bring these words into our pedagogy we can make learning more play-filled, and at times some children might consider it play - they choose to do it, they enjoy doing it and find flow in the process of doing the learning.
 I know there have been many lessons and classes that I have taken in my life that have felt closer to play than others... work days too.
 The important part is that children/learners get access to time and space for their own play to process the lessons, activities and experiences we have provided to help them discover new facts, and practice or learn new skills...
 The play time allows them to process these and also make connections - to start the creative process of reworking the facts, skills and knowledge that they are co-constructing with you.
 This play is our teacher.
-The children teach us all the time, especially if we are able to create democratic spaces where the children's knowledge, abilities, different personal history, experiences and cultures are valued and not seen less than, only different than.
-As adults we have the benefit of time to have collected more facts, to have experiences more things, and to have practiced more skills/doings - our bodies are bigger, taller, stronger and have fully developed balance and fine motor (which many young children are still developing).
-BUT children can still know things that we do not know, think of things that we have never thought of or have forgotten to think about, dare to do things that we don't (because if we fall we fall harder than their smaller, lighter bodies do) or can bend more or...
+The children teach us all the time, especially if we are able to create democratic spaces where the children's knowledge, abilities, different personal history, experiences and cultures are valued and not seen less than, only different.
+As adults we have the benefit of time to have collected more facts, to have experienced more things, and to have practiced more skills/doings - our bodies are bigger, taller, stronger and have fully developed balance and fine motor (which many young children are still developing).
+BUT children can still know things that we do not know, think of things that we have never thought of or have forgotten to think about, dare to do things that we don't (because we fall we fall harder than their smaller, lighter bodies do) or can bend more or...
 We have to remember that different is not lesser value... it's just different.
 Being play-responsive is valuing the difference.
+When we know different